fkmjec/prahadlo-reborn/README.md

 After running `cargo run`, you will be greeted with a prompt.
 The commands for the prompt are:
   * `conn [time] | [stop_name_1] | [stop_name_2]`
-  prints the shortest connection from [stop n.1] to [stop n.2] at the time provided.
+  Finds and prints the shortest connection from [stop n.1] to [stop n.2] at the time provided.
+  Time must be provided in the format YYYY-MM-DD HH:MM:SS.
+  The stop names do not need to be exact - stops sharing the greatest common prefix with the provided name will be chosen, along with some in their viscinity.

   * `help`
   prints a help message
   * `stop [stop_id]`